 In 1918, when she was barely 20 years old, Bessie Love was making a great living in Hollywood in silent movies and she eagerly bought her first home, this lovely cabin in this beautifully rugged setting.
-She discovered that she wasn’t alone.
+Soon after moving in, she discovered that she wasn’t alone.

-There were a variety of odd occurrences that she at first tried to ignore or explain away.
-She would hear a low moaning sound, men’s voices, experience electrical problems, doors would open and close by themselves, lights would turn themselves on and off, and there were definite cold spots felt in the living room, despite what the weather was like outside.
+She began to notice a variety of odd occurrences that she at first tried to ignore or explain away.
+She heard low moaning sounds, men’s voices, and experienced electrical problems, had doors open and close by themselves, and lights turn themselves on and off.
+She felt definite cold spots in the living room, despite what the weather was like outside.

 One night, when one of Bessie’s friends was sleeping in a makeshift bed in the living room, she awoke to the sound of a man’s voice.
-The living room was fully lit by the full moon.
+The room was well lit by the full moon at the time.
 She at first saw nothing.
-After hearing a voice once again, she was frightened when she saw a transparent man walk through a wall into the living room After adjusting his cowboy hat, he continued through the living room and went into the kitchen, not seeming to notice the now terrified guest.
-The scared guest ran into Bessie’s bedroom, where they stayed together for the night.
+After hearing the voice once again, she saw a transparent man walk through a wall into the living room After adjusting his cowboy hat, he continued through the living room and went into the kitchen, not seeming to notice the terrified guest, who ran into Bessie’s bedroom, where they stayed together for the rest of the night.

 Other People’s Experiences